GSA/idmanagement.gov/_buy/buy.md

 # Services

-The following organizations offer Identity, Credential, and Authentication services to the Federal government.
+The following organizations offer Identity, Credential, and Authentication services to the Federal Government.
 If your organization has a relevant Identity, Credential, or Authentication service, [contact us](../contact/) so we can add it to the list.

 ### Government Identity Services

 - [USAccess](https://fedidcard.gov/service.aspx){:target="_blank"}{:rel="noopener noreferrer"} – Provides agencies with a PIV credentialing service.
 - [MAX.gov Authentication as a Service](https://portal.max.gov/portal/home){:target="_blank"}{:rel="noopener noreferrer"} – Single Sign-On (SSO) and 2-Factor Authentication as a Service with PIV credential integration.
-- [Federal PKI Shared Service Providers](../buy/trust-services#government-identity-and-credentials) – Digital certificates for Federal agencies.
+- [FPKI Shared Service Providers](../buy/trust-services#government-identity-and-credentials) – Digital certificates for Federal agencies.

 ### Business Identity Services

-- [Federal PKI Individual Certificate Providers](../buy/trust-services#government-identity-and-credentials) – Offers small numbers of digital certificates for business organizations and business persons, which are used to digitally sign documents and authenticate to a small number of government applications.
+- [FPKI Individual Certificate Providers](../buy/trust-services#government-identity-and-credentials) – Offers small numbers of digital certificates for business organizations and business persons, which are used to digitally sign documents and authenticate to a small number of government applications.
 - [Trust Services for Businesses](../buy/trust-services#business-identity-and-credentials) – Approved identity and credentialing services for businesses, and which the government has approved for federated identity services.

 ### FedRAMP